regregex/OS126/README.md

 - New commands: `*GO` / `*GOIO`
   \[&lt;*address*&gt;\[`,`\]\] \[\[`;`\]&lt;*arguments*&gt;\]
   which do both of the above
-- `*FX 5,n` flashes the keyboard LEDS while waiting for the printer
+- `*FX 5,n` flashes the keyboard LEDs while waiting for the printer
-- 28 + 1 bytes free
+- 27 + 1 bytes free

 The rest of this document describes vanilla OS 1.26.